Theodore Koulouris

 My background is in literary and critical theory.
 I started my teaching career in the School of English at the University of Sussex, where I worked as a teaching fellow since the completion of my doctorate in 2005.

-My doctoral thesis explored Virginia Woolf’s classical Greek influences and the ways in which she solidified what I call a ‘poetics of loss,’ by navigating the post-1850s phenomenon of British Hellenism.
-My thesis was reworked into a monograph entitled Hellenism and Loss in the Work of Virginia Woolf (2011), the first (and hitherto only) book-length study of the author’s relationship with what she called her ‘dead Greeks.’
+My doctoral thesis explored Virginia Woolf’s classical and pre-classical Greek influences and the ways in which she solidified what I call a ‘poetics of loss,’ by navigating the post-1850s phenomenon of British Hellenism.
+I reworked my DPhil thesis into a monograph entitled Hellenism and Loss in the Work of Virginia Woolf (2011), the first book-length study of the author’s relationship with what she called her ‘dead Greeks.’

 At Sussex, my teaching and research expertise lay mainly in post-1860s British literature and culture (especially Anglo-American and European modernisms, focusing particularly on the work of Virginia Woolf), in 20th-century constructions of sexuality (especially in representations of same-sex desire in post-1850s British literature and culture), and in genre theory (focusing especially on the theory of the novel).